 The next I remember is that I slept for about 8 hours, only to feel slightly hungry.
 However, since I already had noodles earlier, I didn't feel like having it again.
 So, I ended up getting some savoury snacks from the galley, which were able to satisfy my hunger.

 I woke up just in time for the breakfast service, and for the cabin lights to come back on

 Before the actual breakfast serviced commenced, I decided to head to the bathroom

 Above central China

-After approximately 20 minutes, the captain came back on with his pre-arrival announcement, saying that we were now starting the descent towards Hong Kong International Airport and that we had 30 minutes until we landed.
+After some time, the captain came back on with his pre-arrival announcement, saying that we were now starting the descent towards Hong Kong International Airport and that we had 30 minutes until we landed.
 Suddenly, the seat belt sign came back on giving the indication that we had to prepare for landing, which didn't take long.